romeronathan/CalorieTrack/README.md

 * Pull the project.
 * Add the required JavaFX libraries (Follow guide from prerequisite section)
-* Change the account_settings file in the Account folder to your own information.
+* Change the account_settings.txt file in the Account folder to your own information:
+  * First line will be Database username.
+  * Second line will be Database password.
+  * Third line will be server location.
+May look like: jdbc:mysql://localhost:3306/
+  * Fourth line will be your Database name.
 * Run the app and start tracking your calories.

 ## Videos of Application